Nyamira County

-Nyamira County borders Kisii County to the East, Bomet and Kericho counties to the West, Homa Bay County to the North.
+Nyamira County borders Kisii County to the East, Bomet and Kericho counties to the West and Homa Bay County to the North.

 Physical and topical features

-County lies between 1,250 and 2,100 m above the sea level.
-Permanent rivers include Sondu, Eaka, Kijauri, Kemera, Charachani, Gucha (Kuja), Bisembe, Mogonga, Chirichiro, Ramacha and Egesagane and all of them drain water to lake victoria.
+The County lies between 1,250 and 2,100 m above sea level.
+Permanent rivers include Sondu, Eaka, Kijauri, Kemera, Charachani, Gucha (Kuja), Bisembe, Mogonga, Chirichiro, Ramacha and Egesagane and all of them drain water to Lake Victoria.

 Climatic conditions

-The county has a temperature range between 10 and 28.7 C. Annual rainfall ranges between 1200 and 2100 mm. long start December to June in and short rain seasons from June and July to November.
+The county has a temperature range between 10 and 28.7 C. Annual rainfall ranges between 1200 and 2100 mm.
+Long rains start from December to June and short rain seasons from June and July to November.